Accelerating a Gospel Movement

 WHAT: Operating as a family of churches that shares:

-Watch video of Senior Pastor Tim Keller and our future senior pastors as they discuss how we will transition from one church to three and why they believe it's the best way forward.
+Watch video of Tim Keller and our senior pastors as they discuss how the transition from one church to three is the best way forward.

 Q1 - Why Are We Doing this When Things Seem